Open Redirect Attacks & Vulnerabilities: How To Avoid It

 How Open Redirect Attacks Work?

 Identifying a Vulnerable Website: Attackers search for websites that allow redirection to external URLs.
-This functionality is often legitimately used by websites to direct users to different parts of the site or to external resources.
+This functionality is often legitimately used by websites to direct users to different parts of the site or external resources.

 Crafting a Malicious URL: The attacker creates a URL that appears to direct to a legitimate website but instead redirects to a malicious site under the attacker’s control.